 Pupils who have not completed their day successfully may be placed in detention.
-If the detention is not completed then the parent/carer will be contacted and the pupil will be in the inclusion hub from periods 1-3 the following day (KS4/5).
+If the detention is not completed then the parent/carer will be contacted and the pupil will be in the inclusion hub from periods 1-5 the following day, pupils may have to repeat their detention the following day (KS4/5).